 It’s that time of year again!
-Halloween Month (or October, as some call it) is upon us, and with it comes all the joys of autumn, like pumpkin pie, costume parties and ghouls.
+Halloween Month (or October, as some call it) is upon us, and with it comes all the joys of autumn, like pumpkin pie, costumes and ghouls.
 Lots of ghouls.
 To hype yourself up for the best October yet, here are some spooky, scary podcasts for Halloween.

 “Spooked” started out as a recurring special episode on storytelling podcast “Snap Judgement.”
 It was so popular that “Snap Judgement’s” host, Glynn Washington, spun “Spooked” off into its very own show.
 Guests tell stories about their experiences with the paranormal and their encounters with the unexplainable.
 They’re ostensibly true, but they sound like campfire stories come to life – the perfect Halloween podcasts.
 “Spooked” was recently acquired by the pay-to-listen podcatcher Luminary, but you can still listen to many of the episodes for free.

 Get the most out of your next trip with the gadgets and apps inside this FREE guide.Download Now!

 “Criminal” is unlike other true crime podcasts, because it’s not really interested in gore.
 Still, that doesn’t mean it’s not terrifying at times.
 Nothing is more bone-chilling than listening to host Phoebe Judge calmly tell you a story about a stranger living in a woman’s attic.
 “Criminal” is one of the best podcasts out there, with magnificent audio production and reporting.
 Judge also has the perfect voice for a podcast like this – cool and collected, but also occasionally spine-tingling.